 Either way, recruiters like working with people who are leaving public accounting (easy payday for them), so it’s relatively easy to assemble a team of them to help you.
 When your office phone rings with a cold call from one, don’t hang up right away.
 Ask them to send you an email.
 It can’t hurt to build some relationships (or at least get their contact information) before you’re ready to leave, so you know who to call when the timing is right.

 Alternatively, go it alone and start searching the web yourself.
 As a good place to start, Accountingfly has some great remote accounting jobs available from full-time to freelance.
 The nice thing about freelancing is that you have the power to say “no,” if you need to take a month off to care for a loved one you can do that and jump right back into work when you’re done.

 Step 5: What’s next?

 We grilled 14 controllers on what they remember about their time in public accounting and all of them had positive things to say.
 I’m sure all of them did have “fond memories of their time in public accounting, and some envisioned they’d spend their entire careers there.”
 At least that’s what I would say too.
-No one wants to hear about your sour grapes… unless it’s anonymously in the GC comment section.
+No one wants to hear about your sour grapes… unless it’s anonymously on Reddit or in the GC comment section.
 All that to say, one day you will look back on your time in public and feel that same nostalgic appreciation, we promise.
 On your way out, remind yourself why you’re leaving but also of all the things you learned and people you met.
 You did good, kid.

-Once you turn in your laptop and have your new job offer in hand, don’t forget to space out your last day at the old job and first day at the new job (if you can swing it financially.)
+Once you turn in your laptop and have your new job offer in hand, don’t forget to space out your last day at the old job and first day at the new job (if you can swing it financially).
 It’s the perfect time to take a vacation without worrying about someone from work interrupting your much needed time off.
 Enjoy a mojito for me and good luck!
 You’re gonna do great, I just know it.